MeteoraAg/ops/README.md

 # Meteora Operations

-Github Repo home of the Meteora Operations team.
+Github Repo for the Meteora Operations team.

-### Kelsier Addresses
+This repository will be used to develop an open Blacklist of wallets linked to wash-trading, rug pulls, or any other suspicious activity on Meteora.

+These wallets will be excluded from any allocation of MET.

-We're working on a public set of Kelsier Addresses, crowdsourced with community effort.
-Please feel free to submit a PR to this csv with address,reason/evidence if you want to add addresses to this db.
+Please feel free to submit a PR and add into the CSV file with address,reason/evidence if you want to add addresses to this blacklist.

+### Latest addition: Kelsier Addresses

+We've added a list of wallet addresses associated with Kelsier Ventures, thanks to @dethective on Twitter and Arkham Intelligence.